DetEMagic/nvim/README.md

 ```
 cd nvim
 nvim init.vim
 ```
-run :checkhealth inside neovim to see if everything works as intended
+Run :checkhealth inside neovim to see if everything works as intended.

 ## One more thing...
 Change CapsLock to Esc: menu->keyboard->keyboard layouts->CapsLock behavior->swap Esc and CapsLock